Low Voltage Wiring, Cable Management & Fiber Optics

 Fiber Optic Cables:

-Structure of a Fiber Optic Cable Diagram
+Internal Structure of a Fiber Optic Cable Diagramed

-Multi Stranded Fiber Optic Cable
+Multi Stranded Fiber Optic Cable Exposing the Individual Strands

 Cable management can be crucial especially in large networks.
 Being able to diagnose, find and replace cables can be a daunting task in some networks.
 A network with proper cable management promotes, labeling, better air flow, cable trays, velcro / zip-ties, easier management, and maintenance.
 Not to mention it looks better and more professional.

-Bad vs Good Cable Management
+Bad (Left) vs Good (Right) Cable Management

 Various SFP Transceivers